boddhisattva/mars_rover/README.md

 ## About

 Based on the given [problem statement](https://github.com/boddhisattva/mars_rover/blob/main/problem_statement.md), this is a program that calculates a rovers final position after traversing along a given path within a certain terrain(in this case its a Rectangular plateau).
-You see how the [sample output](https://github.com/boddhisattva/mars_rover/blob/master/README.md#program-output) looks like from the sample program out section
+You see how the sample output looks like from the [program output](https://github.com/boddhisattva/mars_rover/blob/master/README.md#program-output) section

 ## Code related design decisions